ervinpepic/GlobeAbc/wp-content/plugins/woocommerce-payments/readme.txt

 * Fix - Checkout with block-based themes.
 * Add - UPE payment method - EPS.
 * Fix - Replace uses of is_ajax() with wp_doing_ajax() in subscriptions-core.
-* Improve handling of session data.
+* Update - Improve handling of session data.
 * Fix - When changing the payment method, make sure the subscription total returns $0 when `subscriptions-core` is loaded after the `woocommerce_loaded` action hook.

 = 3.6.1 - 2022-01-27 =
 * Fix - Remove packages not compatible with PHP 7.0
-* Security update.
+* Update - Security update.

 = 3.6.0 - 2022-01-20 =
 * Update - Bump minimum required version of WooCommerce from 4.4 to 4.5.